Book2009/FE-NOC/README.md

 int parking_degree = ((purple_blob1.x + purple_blob2.x) / 2 - 160) * -0.5;
   int final_degree = camera.isBlockFound() ? mapf(min(max(getDistance(), 15), desiredDistance), 15, desiredDistance, pidOutput, avoidance_degree) : pidOutput;
 ```
-'parking_degree' is the variable that calculate degree of steering wheel for the robot to go into parking lot safely. 'final_degree' is the variable that calculate the degree of steering wheel throughout the round.
+`parking_degree` is the variable that calculate degree of steering wheel for the robot to go into parking lot safely. `final_degree` is the variable that calculate the degree of steering wheel throughout the round.
 If it sees a block, avoid them.
 If it doesn't see anything, just continue using distance from the wall and compass.

 - #### **Section 15 [Obstacle Challenge round]**